Ruslan-T19/Arduino-Password/README.md

 # Arduino-Password
-Turn the servo when the correct password is entered.
-Closing at the touch of a button.
-Change the password if the lock is open.
+Opening the lock with the correct password.
+Closing at the push of a button.
+The password changes if the lock is open.